 20 rue Jean Moinon, 10e, Paris, France

-Bring all the greatest minds under one roof at The Thinking Hut – what used to be a horse barn is now one of the most popular co-working spaces in Amsterdam.
+Welcome to The Thinking Hut: what used to be a horse barn is now one of the most popular co-working spaces in Amsterdam.
 With a café that changes its menu weekly and a secret garden to enjoy the wonderful weather outside, locals can feel productive at The Thinking Hut.
-While you’re working, take a peek at the calendar of events, meant to bring the community together, with events such as drinks, massages, and even a painting session called “watercolor on the walls.”
+While you’re working, take a peek at the calendar of community and networking events, including drinks, massages, and even a painting session called “watercolor on the walls.”

 20 – 350 €